What is Keto?

 Use this guide to determine what types of food will give you the nutrients you need while on a keto diet

 Choose vegetables that are non-starchy and low in carbohydrates to integrate into your keto diet.
-There are many of them that are high in nutritional value, specificallyvitamin C and other minerals.
+There are many of them that are high in nutritional value, specifically vitamin C and other minerals.
 When choosing what vegetables to eat, always look at the digestible carb count to ensure that they are not absorbed by the body.
 A few good examples of starchy vegetables are potatoes, beets, and yams.
 Consuming these types of vegetables will provide you with all the carbohydrates you need for the day.
 If you want to limit carb intake, opt for cruciferous vegetables instead like broccoli, cauliflower, or kale.
 They are good substitutes for the high-carb vegetables mentioned above.
-In addition, they are known to offer many health benefits including decreasing your risk for heart diseases and cancer.

 Meat and Poultry